 Thinking Outside of the Big Box

 As big box stores, and even grocery stores, displace more and more local nurseries as our sources for garden plants, we know very little about the “provenance” of our plants.
+Were they grown from seed?
+Where did the seed come from?
+Are these local ecotypes?
+Are the plants genetic clones?
 Where were they grown?
 How were they grown?
 Were pesticides used?
-Were they grown from seed?
-Are the plants “clones?”

-Not knowing the provenance of plants makes your purchase a crap shoot– the plants may not be successful in your landscape or may offer little or nothing to local wildlife.
+Not knowing the provenance of plants makes your purchase a crapshoot– the plants may not be successful in your landscape or may offer little to nothing to local wildlife.
 Even worse, plants grown in other regions may introduce serious new pests and diseases in your landscape.

 Local Adaptations Are Your Friends

-Locally-sourced, locally-grown native plants from reputable nurseries are an informed gardener’s first choice.
+Native plants grown from locally wild-collected seed (local ecotypes) and grown locally by a reputable nursery are an informed gardener’s first choice.
 Native plants that persist in a particular ecological region have evolved to adapt to the conditions of that locale.
 The particular soil, geography, micro-climate and other factors result in native plants that are uniquely suited to their environs (aka “ecoregion”).

 Imagine that you live in Connecticut in an area with wind-blown, frigid winters.
 Your landscape is rocky with acidic, well-draining soil.
-You decide to plant a red maple and you select a robust-looking tree at the nearby big box store.
+You decide to plant a red maple and you select a robust-looking sapling at a nearby garden center.

 When planting the red maple you discover that the root ball is encased in a dense mound of red clay – often a giveaway that the plant has been grown in the deep South in heavy, moisture-laden soil.
 How well adapted will that plant be to your conditions?
 The outcome is not very promising.